Aston Webb: Works

-One of his earliest works was built for the Six Masters of The Royal Grammar School Worcester in 1877.
+One of his earliest works was built for the Six Masters of the Royal Grammar School Worcester in 1877.
 These almshouses are in the Arts and Crafts style, different from his later work.

 In 1881 he designed North Breache Manor in Surrey.
 A small country house in the Tudor Gothic manner, but with Arts and Crafts detailing, it was one of the largest and most extravagant of his private contracts from this earlier period.

 Webb's first major work was the restoration of the medieval St Bartholomew-the-Great in Smithfield, London.
 His brother Edward Alfred Webb was the churchwarden at the time, and his association with the church probably helped the young architect get the job.
-In London, Webb's best known works include the Queen Victoria Memorial and The Mall approach to, and the principal facade of, Buckingham Palace, which he re-designed in 1913.
+In London, Webb's best-known works include the Queen Victoria Memorial and The Mall approach to, and the principal façade of, Buckingham Palace, which he re-designed in 1913.

 Webb also designed the Victoria and Albert Museum's main building (designed 1891, opened 1909), the Royal United Services Institute, Whitehall (1893–95), and – as part of The Mall scheme – Admiralty Arch (1908–09).
 He also designed the Britannia Royal Naval College, Devon, where Royal Naval officers are still trained.
 He enlarged and sympathetically restored the perpendicular Church of St John Baptist, Claines, Worcester, finishing in 1886.
 Nearby he was also responsible for the new church of St. George, consecrated in 1895, which replaced an earlier smaller building in St. George's Square, Barbourne, Worcester.
 With his partner Ingress Bell, he extended St Andrew's Church, in Fulham Fields, London, remodelled the chancel, built the Lady Chapel, and designed the rood screen.

 He also designed the Holy Trinity Cathedral in Accra, Ghana.

 Other educational commissions included the new buildings of Christ's Hospital in Horsham, Sussex (1893–1902), the Royal College of Science, South Kensington (1900–06), King's College, Cambridge (1908), the Royal School of Mines, South Kensington (1909–13), Royal Russell School, Coombe, Croydon, Surrey, and the Royal College of Science for Ireland which now houses the Irish Government Buildings.